 Workshops for Undergraduate Students Considering Graduate Education.
-The Graduate College holds workshops to address the issues that students contemplating graduate study should consider.
+The Graduate College holds workshops to address issues that students contemplating graduate study should consider.
 The purpose of graduate study, the choices among research and professional degrees, the selection of schools to apply to, and the types and sources of financial support are among the topics discussed.

 Student Organizations.
 The Graduate Student Council is part of the Associated Students of Arizona State University (ASASU), the student government for the university.
 The Graduate Research Support Office represents graduate student interests within ASASU and the Office of Student Life.
-It assists the Graduate College in planning orientations and other student-related activities and funds with the Graduate College small research grants to support graduate students' projects.
+It assists the Graduate College in planning orientations and other student-related activities.
+This office, with the Graduate College, also funds small research grants to support graduate students' thesis and dissertation projects.
 In addition to the council, many other special interest organizations are open to graduate students.

 Format Office.
 The thesis, dissertation, or equivalent is the culmination of an important stage of graduate studies.
-By researching and writing this final work, graduate students are able to show that they have acquired skills essential to a discipline.
+By researching and writing this final work, graduate students are able to demonstrate acquired skills essential to a discipline.
 The Graduate College publishes a Format Manual as a guide in preparing the master's or doctoral document.
-The Format Manual, related formatting information and forms pertaining to procedures for completing all graduation requirements are available in the Graduate College lobby in Wilson Hall or on the Web at www.asu.edu/graduate/resources/student/formatinfo and www.asu.edu/graduate/forms, respectively.
+The Format Manual and forms pertaining to procedures for completing all graduation requirements are available in the Graduate College lobby in Wilson Hall or on the Web at www.asu.edu/graduate/format.

 Publications Program.
 The Graduate College publishes a number of brochures, fliers, and other items pertaining to academic program offerings, procedures, student financial assistance, and related topics and events in graduate education.
-For more information, call the Publications Unit at 480/965-3521.
+For more information, call 480/965-3521.